drabekam/GameDevFinal/README.md

 [x] - Find Assests that are going to be needed and store them in correct location

-[ ] - If we need we can also create sounds as well
+[x] - If we need we can also create sounds as well

-[ ] - Create Paddle
+[x] - Create Paddle

-  [ ] - Will need to move with the mouse
+  [x] - Will need to move with the mouse

-  [ ] - Will also when impacted with ball will need to bounce the ball - ball can only go up right and left
+  [x] - Will also when impacted with ball will need to bounce the ball - ball can only go up right and left

-[ ] - Create Ball
+[x] - Create Ball

-  [ ] - When it hits anything it will need to bounce off in any direction
+ [x] - When it hits anything it will need to bounce off in any direction

-  [ ] - If it hits bricks will need to destroy the bricks
+  [x] - If it hits bricks will need to destroy the bricks

 [x] - Create blocks

-  [ ] - Spawn in blocks on start
+  [x] - Spawn in blocks on start

-  [ ] - When blocks are destroyed sometimes spawn powerup
+  [x] - When blocks are destroyed sometimes spawn powerup

-       - powerups have to be hit with the ball and can only be available for a limited time
+    [x] - powerups have to be hit with the ball and can only be available for a limited time

-[ ] - Score Tracker
+[x]] - Score Tracker

-  [ ] - When ball is destroyed it adds to the score

-[ ] - Time tracker

-  [ ] - Has a count down from a certain time limit

-[ ] - Saves score after game is over

-[ ] - On start screen it shows old scores